 While some purists in the road bike cycling community opt for retro caps in the summer or knitted toques in the winter, the stylish nature of helmets made for road cycling has made them an easier sell, then in the world of the urban hipster.

 Many adult bicycle helmets come in the colors of teams riding in the Tour de France (such as the Giro Atmos Bike Helmet) are incredibly light, and fit so perfectly that one hardly even notice that they are there.
-For the most part, one pays more money as the number of vents on the helmet increases, but one can still find a number of eye-catching head pieces.
+For the most part, one pays more money as the number of vents on the helmet increases, but one can still find several eye-catching headpieces.

 Adult Bicycle Helmets for the Rugged Trail

-Mountain bike helmets really are an absolute necessity, and I can’t remember ever seeing a rider on the trail who eschewed a helmet for the sake of fashion.
-Anything can happen on the trail, and I have bounced my head of tree trunks and low hanging branches while still in the saddle!
+Mountain bike helmets are an absolute necessity, and I can't remember ever seeing a rider on the trail who eschewed a helmet for the sake of fashion.
+Anything can happen on the trail, and I have bounced my head off tree trunks and low-hanging branches while still in the saddle!

-However, even a XC best bicycle helmet is not enough when it comes to extreme biking.
-Downhill riders usually choose to wear helmets with full face protection, as a downhill mountain biking accident come with the potential for more serious injury.
+However, even an XC best bicycle helmet is not enough when it comes to extreme biking.
+Downhill riders usually choose to wear helmets with full face protection, as a downhill mountain biking accident comes with the potential for more serious injury.
 Hey, I never said all fun was free!

 For cross country bicycling and down hill biking that are light, comfortable, and well-priced.
 I am currently using the Mavic Notch Helmet and I can honestly say this is the best bicycle helmet for me, and it worth the money.
 It has maximum ventilation, is easily adjustable, and I hardly notice it's there when I'm riding!

 Places you Can Buy Adult Bicycle Helmets